rockerBOO/awesome-neovim/README.md

 - [zaldih/themery.nvim](https://github.com/zaldih/themery.nvim) - A new way to change the colorscheme on the fly like in VSCode.
 - [linrongbin16/colorbox.nvim](https://github.com/linrongbin16/colorbox.nvim) - Load all the ultra colorschemes into your editor's player.
 - [CWood-sdf/pineapple](https://github.com/CWood-sdf/pineapple) - Install any colorscheme in your config without leaving your terminal.
 Collects every colorscheme on the internet and allows you to preview them all before installing.
-- [BrunoCiccarino/gardenal](https://github.com/BrunoCiccarino/gardenal) - Gardenal is a theme switcher, which allows the user to create keyboard shortcuts to switch between themes with one click.
 - [LmanTW/themify.nvim](https://github.com/LmanTW/themify.nvim/tree/main) - A lightweight colorscheme manager and switcher inspired by Themery.nvim and Lazy.nvim.
 - [nishu-murmu/ThemeSwitch.nvim](https://github.com/nishu-murmu/ThemeSwitch.nvim) - Light weight color scheme switcher.
 - [Erl-koenig/theme-hub.nvim](https://github.com/Erl-koenig/theme-hub.nvim) - Manage and install colorschemes via telescope-pickers.